-The eligibility criteria for the proposed measure recognize EPA's approach to verify savings embodied in the document "Method to Demonstrate Field Savings, Version 1.0 (rev. Dec-2016)" (EPA 2016) and relevant sections of "ENERGY STAR Program Requirements for Connected Thermostat Products."
-(EPA 2017), with some significant additions:
+The eligibility criteria for the proposed thermostat measure recognize EPA's approach to verify savings embodied in the document "Method to Demonstrate Field Savings, Version 1.0 (rev. Dec-2016)" (EPA 2016) and relevant sections of "ENERGY STAR Program Requirements for Connected Thermostat Products."
+(EPA 2017).

-- Baseline.
 ENERGY STAR metrics compare Smart Thermostat performance to a baseline of a constant-setpoint operation, while Title 24, Part 6 already requires setback thermostats and assumes a setback schedule.
 If Title 24, Part 6 gave full ENERGY STAR credit above and beyond CBECC-RES modeled performance, it would be double counting savings.
-It is not recommended, therefore, that ENERGY STAR savings be adopted by Title 24, Part 6. - However, it is proposed that AEETs that meet the requirements of ENERGY STAR certification (and meet several additional requirements) earn some credit under 2022 Title 24, Part 6: it is proposed that they be treated on an equal footing with DRTs (formerly known as OCSTs) as an exception to the solar zone area requirements, and as an option when performing winter HVAC refrigerant charge verification. - Climate Zones.
-ENERGY STAR requires analyzing average reductions in heating and cooling runtimes realized in a large sample of homes in each of five climate zones spanning the U.S. It reports and bases its rating on a nationally weighted average of these climate-specific reductions.
+It is not recommended, therefore, that ENERGY STAR savings be adopted by Title 24,

+Part 6.
+However, it is proposed that AEETs that meet the requirements of ENERGY STAR certification earn some credit under 2022 Title 24, Part 6: it is proposed that they be treated on an equal footing with DMTs (formerly known as OCSTs) as an exception to the solar zone area requirements, and as an option when performing winter HVAC refrigerant charge verification.